 Courtney Ogle was named assistant coach of the App State Softball program on June 16, 2025, after serving as the program's Director of Operations in 2025.
-She enters her second season at App State in 2026 and her first season as assistant coach.
+She enters her third season at App State in 2026 and her second season as assistant coach.

 In addition to her duties as the Director of Softball Operations, Ogle works with the App State catchers.
 The catching group of Marti Henkel and Leah Gore helped guide the Mountaineer pitching staff to three shutouts and 16 complete games in 2025.
 The duo also combined to throw out nine would-be base-stealers in Ogle's first season, while also letting just three passed balls get through them.